The Problem with Indefinite Optimism

 If Zero to Everyone is the front door, Accelerated Regrounding is the foundation beneath it.

 Capital drifted off the map; regrounding brings value home.
 Place thinned to a backdrop; regrounding makes community into infrastructure.
 Good intentions hit scale walls; regrounding couples care with power.
 Crises globalize; regrounding aligns the cloud with the ground so resilience can root.
 Speed was blamed; we change how we accelerate — with transparent tools and shared ownership.
-“Technology” was outsourced to machines; we remember that people are the primary system.
-The double task remains: go fast, and stay human — because without acceleration there is no reach, and without grounding there is no life.
+People are the primary system.

 ⚙ Manifesto for Regrounding